 A way forward for Australian Farming and Regional Communities – Regenerative Agriculture

-I struggled to write something today to introduce this document.
-This is a collection of thoughts and ideas around promoting regenerative agriculture and its development in Australia.
+This is a collection of thoughts and ideas around creating a agriculture policy document aimed at promoting regenerative agriculture and its development in Australia.
 The original concept started as a conversation online between myself and a few other farmers, practitioners and educators about what we could do given we had an election looming.
 Could we put together a short sharp document that outlined what regenerative agriculture was and how it could benefit Australia.
 Benefit our farmers, our regional communities and all Australians to address climate change; improve the health and nourishment from our food; rebuild relationships and communities and for us to be more resilient in the face of continuing change.
 I wanted it to grab your interest and invite you to take what has been created and share it.

-As I started to engage with others to develop the words, we discussed the principles of regenerative agriculture, what these mean and how they would benefit us all.
+As I started to engage with others to develop the words for this agriculture policy, we discussed the principles of regenerative agriculture, what these mean and how they would benefit us all.
 We wanted to ensure it was a collaborative document and that it was available for all to share and use where ever they wanted to promote regenerative agriculture.
 We have tried to gather views and comments from others and by no means is this a finished document.

 At the same time of developing this, the Southern Cross University Regenerative Agriculture Alliance invited a group of farmers, practitioners and educators to develop a similar document to present to our politicians as well.
 This is fantastic and we support this initiative and the more we have involved with talking about this prosperous future the better.
 What we present here is a way of trying to bring together good words that everyone involved with regenerative agriculture (that means everyone that eats!), can use for their personal advocacy with their local candidates to help them learn about regenerative agriculture, some of the ideas involved and what can help accelerate it.
 We are trying to build a narrative around the story of regenerative agriculture.
 The key to our future is everyone working together and being inclusive in how we operate – from the principles (see below) –> Focus on the role and partnerships of individuals and communities.